-Antidepressants, also known as thymoleptic, are a class of chemically different drugs used for the treatment of depressive disorders, anxiety disorders, obsessive-compulsive disorders and chronic pain and are very different from each other concerning their profile.
-Their effect is based on re-elevating mood and activation on the psychomotor drive, leading to the subsiding of physical symptoms of depression.
+Each class of drug is different from each other with regards to its chemical structure, mode of action, safety profile, efficacy, and adverse effects.
+Their action is based on re-elevating mood and activation on the psychomotor drive, leading to the subsiding of physical symptoms of depression.
 There is no risk of dependency.

-Classic Tricyclic antidepressants
+Tricyclic antidepressants (TCAs)

 Selective serotonin reuptake inhibitors (SSRIs)